 I'm Suleika Jaouad or, as my childhood friends call me, Susu.
-I’m a writer, an Emmy Award-winning New York Times Well columnist, a cancer survivor and a mother to a badly behaved rescue mutt named Oscar.
+I’m a writer, a cancer survivor and a mother to a badly behaved rescue mutt named Oscar.

 Learn more about my story and sign up for my newsletter below to get my updates straight to your inbox.

 When I graduated from college in 2010, my dream was to become a war correspondent and to report on the revolutions taking place in the Middle East.
 When I got diagnosed with cancer at age 22, my world dwindled to four beige walls, a hospital bed and an IV pole I nicknamed 'The Leaning Tower of Chemo.'
-I couldn’t travel to any foreign war zones so instead I began reporting from the front lines of my hospital bed on a different kind of revolution.
+I couldn’t travel to any foreign war zones so instead I began reporting on a different kind of revolution—on the one taking place from the front lines of my hospital bed.

 I've always thought of myself as someone who would be behind the camera, not in front of it.
-I was nervous when I first teamed up with videographer Shayla Harris for the the New York Times "Life, Interrupted" video series accompanying my column.
-It's been an empowering experience to be able to tell stories, both on paper and on video.
+I admit I was nervous when I first teamed up with videographer Shayla Harris for the the New York Times "Life, Interrupted" video series accompanying my column.
+But it's been an empowering experience to learn to tell stories, both on paper and on video.